fdformula/FiniteDifferenceFormula.jl/README.md

 ### function ```loadcomputingresults(results)```

-The function load results, a tuple of the form (n, points, k, m), returned by ```compute```.
+The function loads results, a tuple of the form (n, points, k, m), returned by ```compute```.
 For example, it may take hours to compute/find a formula invloving hundreds of points.
-In this case, users can save the results in a text file, and come back later to work on the results with ```activatejuliar```, ```formula```, ```truncationerror```, and so on.
+In this case, we can save the results in a text file and come back later to work on the results with ```activatejuliar```, ```formula```, ```truncationerror```, and so on.

 ### function ```truncationerror()```